ankita34359/Complete-JavaScript/10_Lecture: Functions and Arrow Function/10_Notes.md

 ## 2. Functions Without Parameters

 Functions without parameters don’t take any inputs.
 They perform tasks independently of any external data.

+## 3. Functions With Parameters

+Functions with parameters take inputs (arguments) and use them to perform specific tasks.